jwiegert/exwings-codes/README.md

 > radmc3d vtk_grid

-For density run
+For density run, where 1 is the dust specie you want to visualise.

 > radmc3d vtk_dust_density 1

-Where 1 is the dust specie you want to visualise.
+For dust temperature run

+> radmc3d vtk_dust_temperature 1

 - Check vtk-data with paraview